Francis Nicholson

-Nicholson's military service included time in Africa and Europe, after which he was sent to North America as leader of the troops supporting Governor, Sir Edmund Andros in the Dominion of New England.
-There he distinguished himself, and was appointed lieutenant governor of the Dominion in 1688.
+Nicholson's military service included time in Africa and Europe, after which he was sent to North America as leader of the troops supporting Governor Sir Edmund Andros in the Dominion of New England.
+There Nicholson distinguished himself, and was appointed lieutenant governor of the Dominion in 1688.
 After news of the Glorious Revolution and the overthrow of King James II reached the colonies in 1689, Andros was himself overthrown in the Boston Revolt.
 Nicholson himself was soon caught up in the civil unrest from Leisler's Rebellion in New York Town, and afterwards fled to England.

-Nicholson next served as lieutenant governor or governor of the colonial Provinces of Virginia and Maryland.
-He supported the founding of the College of William and Mary, at Williamsburg, Virginia, and quarreled with Andros after Andros was selected over him as Governor of Virginia.
-In 1709, he became involved in colonial military actions during Queen Anne's War (1702-1713, War of the Spanish Succession in Europe), leading an aborted expedition against the French in New France (modern Canada).
-He then led the expedition that successfully captured Port Royal, Acadia (Nova Scotia) on 2 October 1710.
-Afterward he served as governor of Nova Scotia and Placentia, and was the first royal governor of the colonial Province of South Carolina following a rebellion against its proprietors.
+Nicholson next served as lieutenant governor or governor of the colonies of Virginia and Maryland.
+He supported the founding of the College of William and Mary, at Williamsburg, Virginia, and quarreled with Andros after Andros was selected over him as governor of Virginia.
+In 1709, Nicholson became involved in colonial military actions during Queen Anne's War, leading an aborted expedition against the French in New France.
+He then led the expedition that successfully captured Port Royal, Acadia on 2 October 1710.
+Afterward, Nicholson served as governor of Nova Scotia and Placentia, and was the first royal governor of the Province of South Carolina following a rebellion against its proprietors.
 He rose to the rank of Lieutenant-General, and died a bachelor in London, England, in 1728.

 Nicholson supported public education in the colonies, and was a member of both the Society for the Propagation of the Gospel in Foreign Parts and the Royal Society.
 He also influenced American architecture, being responsible for the planned layout and design of colonial/provincial capitals of Annapolis, Maryland and Williamsburg, Virginia.
-He was one of the earliest advocates of colonial union, principally for reasons of defense against common enemies.
+Nicholson was one of the earliest advocates of colonial union, principally for reasons of defense against common enemies.